-- Web/Phone Conferencing – To offset the problems associated with Internet delivery of real time audio and video, many companies deliver sales presentations using a combination of web and telecommunications.
-The most widely used services use the Internet, to deliver visual material (typically a slide presentation) and telecommunications, to allow for voice conversation.
-The process has a salesperson arrange for a conferencing time with a prospect who enters the conference by: 1) using their web browser to gain access to the visual presentation and 2) using their telephone to call into an audio conference.
-Splitting the visual and audio feeds allows for smoother presentations since the conference participants’ computers need only process the visual material.
-It should be noted, that while audio access is now being carried out over telephone connections, the emergence of telephone over the Internet (i.e., VOIP – voice over Internet Protocol) may soon help resolve some of the problems that have been encountered when delivering both.
+To offset the problems associated with delivery of real-time video conference, many organizations deliver sales presentations using a combination of web and telecommunications.
+These services use the internet to deliver visual material (typically a slide presentation) and telecommunications to provide voice conversation.
+The process has a salesperson arrange for a conferencing time with a prospect who enters the conference by: 1) using their web browser or mobile app to gain access to the visual presentation, and 2) using their telephone to call into an audio conference.
+Splitting the visual and audio feeds allows for smoother presentations since the conference participants’ computers or tablets need only process the visual material.

-- Online Text Chat – Online chat allows for real time communication between multiple participants using text messaging.
-While this form of buyer-seller communication may not be very effective at getting customers to agree to make a purchase, it has proven very effective in building initial product interest.
+Online chat allows for real time communication between multiple participants using text messaging.
+While this form of buyer-seller communication may not be very effective at getting customers to agree to make a purchase, it has proven very beneficial in building initial interest in products.
 For example, potential customers visiting a website may use the chat feature to ask a few questions about the company’s products.
 Engaging a customer this way can then lead to the customer agreeing to receive a phone call from a salesperson to further discuss the product.